 There is one Event Time-Out that is automatically cancelled by any event.
-Note that postponed and inserted events cancel this timeout just as external events.
+Note that postponed and inserted events cancel this time-out just as external events.

-When a time-out is started any running time-out with the same tag, state_timeout, {timeout, Name} or timeout, is cancelled, that is the time-out is restarted with the new time.
+When a time-out is started any running time-out of the same type; state_timeout, {timeout, Name} or timeout, is cancelled, that is, the time-out is restarted with the new time.